 - Weight reduction

 - Reduce engineering and design complexity to piping systems

 - Reliable and proven in the field

-- Further, expansion joints are more effective than alternatives such as pipe bends and pipe loops due to their greater ability to conserve space, their economic efficiency and better performance in absorbing larger movements.
+- Further, Pipeline Expansion Joints are more effective than alternatives such as pipe bends and pipe loops due to their greater ability to conserve space, their economic efficiency and better performance in absorbing larger movements.

-What are the advantages of each expansion joint type?
+What are the advantages of each Pipeline Expansion Joint type?

 Expansion joints and flexible bellows come in a wide variety of designs and types.
 Each design/type has its own advantages, which are: